scality/metalk8s/docs/developer/architecture/centralized-cli.rst

 All functionalities are exposed through 2 distinct CLI:
 - kubectl (enriched using kubectl approach)
-- mk8sctl: a new CLI, exposing specific MetalK8s functionalities
+- metalk8scli: a new CLI, exposing specific MetalK8s functionalities

-In order to operate the cluster with mk8sctl from outside of the cluster, a specific pkg (for each OS) or a procedure explaining how to deploy it, is available.
+In order to operate the cluster with metalk8scli from outside of the cluster, a specific pkg (for each OS) or a procedure explaining how to deploy it, is available.
-The mk8scli is deployed and available by default on bootstrap nodes
+The metalk8scli and kubectl are deployed and available by default on bootstrap nodes.

 Requirements
 ------------